mapto/moreslov/README.md

 Values are defined in a CSV-like file, where each line starts with the value representant, followed by label/keywords (synonyms) separated by commas.
 An example is provided in [values-edited.txt](values-edited.txt).

 ## Use
-For local use, the dynamic version is advisable.
-For deployment the static version is more efficient, but possibly redundant in generating data for stemmers that are irrelevant.

 Using [main.py](main.py) a version could be run that generates the analytical pages dynamically on demand.
 This has slower performance (barely noticeable for a single user).

 Implementing caching is recommended in cases of heavier load.
 Probably best way to implement this is via HTTP headers.